stanleylst/ansibleUI/roles/stanley.logstash-filebeat/README.md

     filebeat_logstash_server: localhost
     filebeat_logstash_server_port: 5000

-The central Logstash server/port to which logstash-forwarder should connect.
+The central Logstash server/port to which filebeat should connect.

     logstash_ssl_dir: /etc/pki/logstash
-    filebeat_ssl_certificate_file: logstash-forwarder-example.crt
+    filebeat_ssl_certificate_file: filebeat-example.crt

-The location and filename of the SSL certificate logstash-forwarder will use to authenticate to the logstash server.
+The location and filename of the SSL certificate filebeat will use to authenticate to the logstash server.
 For the `filebeat_ssl_certificate_file`, you can provide a path relative to the role directory, or an absolute path to the file.

     filebeat_files:
       - paths: